 Anonymous

-Is there any legal provision to handle this situation?
+Is there any legal provision to address this situation?

 From India, Mumbai

-Arrears of salary is a right of employee. it is okay if your salary revision is not with retrospective effect but only with prospective effect but once its is communicated as having effect from a back date, the employee is entitled to get arrears of salary or what is called back wages.
-The employer cannot deny it on the ground that the employee is leaving or has left the company.
-I think the HR person in your company is unaware of labour practices and consequences of communications sent to employees.
+Arrears of salary are a right of the employee.
+It is okay if your salary revision is not with retrospective effect but only with prospective effect.
+Once it is communicated as having an effect from a back date, the employee is entitled to get arrears of salary or what is called back wages.
+The employer cannot deny it on the grounds that the employee is leaving or has left the company.
+I think the HR person in your company is unaware of labor practices and the consequences of communications sent to employees.

 From India, Kannur